Move In Cleaning For A Fresh New Place

 Once you’ve finished cleaning your oven and cooktop, turn your attention to your dishwasher.
 Cleaning a dishwasher is fairly straightforward, but it’s important to have what you need to get the job done right.
 Dishwasher cleaner tablets, like those from affresh® appliance care, are designed to clear limescale and other minerals from your dishwasher’s spray jets, hoses and other surfaces, as well as cleaning the areas you can’t see like the tub, racks, pump and valve, and drain and recirculation hoses.
 Performing a move-in deep cleaning gives this hardworking appliance a fresh start.

 While your dishwasher completes its cleaning cycle, you can take some time to clean your microwave and refrigerator.
 Wipe down the interior of your microwave with vinegar and a soft cloth, then clean your microwave’s turntable with warm, soapy water.
 Cleaning your refrigerator is a similar process — before installation, take time to clean the condenser coils, wipe down the interior walls with vinegar and a soft cloth, and clean the shelves and drawers with warm, soapy water before drying and reinstalling them.
 This may also be a good time to replace your refrigerator’s water filter, if applicable.
 Once this is done, wipe down the door and handle of your refrigerator with a soft cloth and mildly soapy water.
-If your refrigerator has a stainless steel finish, use a specially formulated cleaner like affresh® stainless steel cleaning spray.
+If your refrigerator has a stainless steel finish, use a specially formulated stainless steel cleaning spray cleaner.
+Then finish off with a brightener to restore your stainless steel to a bright shine.

 Once your major appliances have been given a deep clean, it’s just a matter of taking care of the finishing touches.
 Wipe down your sink and counters, and use garbage disposal cleaner tablets to help clean and remove odors from areas you can’t see, such as the chopper mechanism, internal cavity and hose.
 You should also wipe down the doors and handles of your appliances.
 If your appliances have a stainless steel finish, be sure to use cleaners specifically designed for the task.
-Affresh® offers a range of stainless steel cleaning products that help remove fingerprints and stains.
+Affresh® appliance care offers a stainless steel brightener that clears away rust, and removes heat discoloration and yellowing from stainless steel surfaces.

 Make move in deep cleaning easier with affresh® appliance care

 There’s nothing better than moving into a fresh, clean new home.
 To make cleaning easier, affresh® offers a wide range of specialized cleaning solutions that keep your laundry and kitchen appliances looking great.
-Explore our collection of cleaning options for kitchen and laundry appliances, as well as our options for stainless steel appliances.
+Explore our collection of cleaning options for kitchen and laundry appliances.
 Whether you’re moving in, doing some spring cleaning or tidying up after the holidays, we have what you need to get the job done.
-Explore our complete line of tablets, sprays and more today.
+Explore our complete line of products today.